friendly-bits/POSIX-arrays/README.md

 Output: `this is a test`

 ## More details
 - The emulated arrays are stored in dynamically created variables.
-The base for the name of such variable is the same as the emulated array's name, except when creating the variable, the function prefixes it with `emu_[x]_`, where [x] stands for type of the array: a for associative array, i for indexed array.
+The base for the name of such variable is the same as the emulated array's name, except when creating the variable, the function prefixes it with `emu_[x]_`, where `[x]` stands for the type of the array: `a` for associative array, `i` for indexed array.
 - For example, if calling a function to create an indexed array: `set_i_arr_el test_arr 5 "test_value"`, the function will create a variable called `emu_i_test_arr` and store the value in it.
 - The delimiter used internally is ASCII code \37 (octal).
 It's an escape code defined as "unit separator".
 That definition doesn't really matter.
 What matters is that this code doesn't correspond to any "normal" character.
 This way arrays can hold strings that have any "normal" delimiter in them, including whitespaces and newlines.
 The only downside is that if you try to directly access the variable holding the emulated array, you probably will not get a normally-looking value out of it, since the ASCII escape code will mess it up.
 - Functions check for correct number of arguments and return an error if it's incorrect.